-Within the portion of the waterway where Area 18 is located, discharge changes by 2 cubic feet per second (cfs) over 2.25 miles (11,880 ft), as illustrated by the yellow dotted line on Figure G-3.
-The LDW is approximately 400 ft wide in this section.
-The Darcy flux can therefore be calculated as the change in discharge over a specified distance (2 cfs), divided by surface area, which equals the specified distance (11,880 ft) multiplied by the width of the river (400 ft).
-The resulting Darcy flux is approximately 400 cm/yr.
+Within the portion of the waterway where the example cap design area is located, discharge changes by 2 cubic feet per second (cfs) over 2.25 miles (11,880 feet), as illustrated by the yellow dotted line in Figure G-3.
+The LDW is approximately 400-feet wide in this section.
+The Darcy flux can therefore be calculated as the change in discharge over a specified distance (2 cfs), divided by surface area,

+Lower Duwamish Waterway Group Port of Seattle / City of Seattle / King County / The Booing Company 60% Remedial Design Basis of Design Report LDW Upper Reach G-13 | February 2023 which equals the specified distance (11,880 feet) multiplied by the width of the river (400 feet).
+The resulting Darcy flux is approximately 400 centimeters per year (cm/yr).

 This calculation assumes the flow to the river is distributed evenly across its width.
-Figure G-4, which is adapted from Figure 8 of Fabritz et. al. (1998), shows a cross section view of the river near Area 18, with model-predicted groundwater flow paths.
+Figure G-4, which is adapted from Figure 8 of Fabritz et. al. (1998), shows a cross section view of the river near the example cap design area, with model-predicted groundwater flow paths.
 Based on this figure, the majority of the flow is expected to discharge in the nearshore areas.
-Thus, the Darcy flux closer to the center of the channel could be closer to 100 cm/yr or less whereas closer to shore within Area 18, the Darcy flux could be closer to 800 cm/yr (assuming the majority of flow discharges to half the area along shore).
+Thus, the Darcy flux closer to the center of the channel could be closer to 100 cm/yr or less, whereas closer to shore within the example cap design area, the Darcy flux could be closer to 800 cm/yr (assuming the majority of flow discharges to half the area along shore).
 Model simulations were therefore conducted using values of 400 and 800 cm/yr, both of which are considered equally valid in the absence of Site-specific measurements.
 Site-specific measurements are recommended for refining this value in the future.